 When your ophthalmologist writes you a prescription, you take it to your optician, and he tells you to come back two to three weeks later.

 A thick lens is taken, not unlike a hockey puck.
 It is then shaved on the backside until it is as thin as the prescription indicated.

-Due to advancements in technology, nowadays some lenses are also shaved on the front side.
+Due to advancements in technology, some lenses are also shaved on the front side nowadays.
 This makes the lens fit the requirements of the prescription.

-During this process, a tape is put on the lens so as to not damage it in any case.
-The lens is then put on a machine.
+During this process, the tape is put on the lens not to damage it in any case.
+The lens is then placed on a machine.
 The machine has the job of polishing and cleaning the lens in its entirety.

-The recent advancements in technology have made it possible to do this process by utilizing heat and vacuum, which make these coatings the best quality we can currently produce with a greatly smoothened surface.
+The recent advancements in technology have made it possible to utilize heat and vacuum, making these coatings the best quality we can currently produce with a significantly smoothened surface.

-The last step in this process is one of the most important aspects of glasses for some people.
-The lens is edged in a manner that makes it fit the frame that the consumer selected.
-It is an important step as it certifies the lens to perfectly fit within the frame and not fall out too easily.
+The last step in this process is one of the essential aspects of glasses.
+The lens is edged in a manner that fits the frame that the consumer selected.
+It is necessary to certify the lens to work within the frame correctly and not fall out too quickly.